 Among others, it is also important to provide a trading name, but this step is not mandatory, as, in Australia, the registration of a legal entity and the registration of a trading name are 2 different procedures.

 It must be noted that the registration of the new business form is completed through the Business Registration Services, while reserving a trade name can be done through a separate service, ASIC Connect.
+Below, you can find out the basic characteristics of the Trade Register in Australia:

 Reserve a company name in Australia